mminer/hierarchy-icons/README.md

 ## Usage

-No setup is necessary after importing the files.
+Add the files to an *Editor* folder (or a subfolder of an *Editor* folder).
 To turn off individual icons, navigate to the Hierarchy Icons pane in Unity's preferences.

 ## Credit